zainibeats/taskwise/README.md

 - Errands: 0.9
 - Other: 0.8

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements

-- Next.js team for the wonderful framework
-- Genkit AI for the AI capabilities
-- Shadcn UI for the beautiful components